 Funeral services will be held at 2:00 p.m.
 Saturday, August 24, 2019 at Hopewell Moravian Church.
 The family will receive friends from 12:00-1:45 p.m. prior to the service at Hopewell Moravian Christian Life Center.
 In lieu of flowers, the family request donations to your local youth sports organizations, as Wade believed every child should have the opportunity to participate in sports.

-To send flowers to the family of Wade Spach, please visit Tribute Store
+To plant a tree in memory of Wade Spach, please visit Tribute Store